Sometimes dreams do come true. I’m a data scientist, living in Bozeman, MT.

-I’m a ski bum lacking a trust fund and possessing aspirations of economic security (if not riches), by virtue of which I’m an training at Carnegie Mellon University’s Heinz College to become a healthcare analyst.
+I’m a ski bum lacking a trust fund and possessing aspirations of economic security (if not riches), by virtue of which I’m an training at Carnegie Mellon University’s Heinz College to become a data scientist.
 I’m a first year MISM-BIDA, and I race for CMU’s club ski team.

 I worked in healthcare for five years prior to enrolling at Heinz, including as the chief operations officer of a 20-provider clinic in Phoenix and having started a healthcarerevenue cycle management company in Golden, CO.
 My previous work experience includes IT, trail-building and conversation work, and operating a movie theater.